analogdevicesinc/msdk/Examples/MAX32670/Coremark/README.md

 This example determines the Coremark rating for the MAX32xxx and MAX78xxx series microcontrollers.

-The Coremark benchmark is an industry standard benchmark which gives an MCU core a rating based on how fast it can execute multiple iterations of the standard Coremark test (which includes executing list processing, matrix manipulation and state machine algorithms, and computing CRC values).
+The Coremark benchmark is an industry standard benchmark that gives an MCU core a rating based on how fast it can execute multiple iterations of the standard Coremark test (which includes executing list processing, matrix manipulation and state machine algorithms, and computing CRC values).
 The final score is the number of Coremark test iterations/sec.
-For example, in the sample print out below, the micro received a score of 251.685201 iterations/sec.
+For example, in the sample printout below, the micro received a score of 251.685201 iterations/sec.

 For more information, visit the [CoreMark webpage](https://www.eembc.org/coremark/) and look through the [README](../../../Libraries/Coremark/README.md).